Who we are

-This report focuses on the corporate responsibility issues that are of greatest importance to our stakeholders and could have an important impact on our business.
-Please see Our approach to corporate responsibility and ESG disclosure, under the Key documents tab, for details on stakeholder engagement and determining report content.GRI 102-46, 102-47
+This report focuses on the corporate responsibility issues that are of greatest importance to our stakeholders and that could have an important impact on our business.
+Please see Our corporate responsibility approach , in the Responsibility section of our website, for details on stakeholder engagement and how report content is determined.

 Select key performance metrics were independently assured by PricewaterhouseCoopers LLP (PwC).
 PwC performed a limited assurance engagement for a select number of Bell’s key performance metrics.
-The results of PwC’s limited assurance engagement are documented in an assurance statement available in the Responsibility section of our website.
+The results are documented in an assurance statement available in the Responsibility section of our website.

 The Responsibility section of our website is an essential component of this report and presents additional information on related programs, provides access to specific policies and includes links to complementary information.